AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Implementation.rst

 The state vector of *PeleLMeX* contains the 2 or 3 components of velocity, the mixture density, species density (rhoYs), rhoH, temperature and the thermodynamic pressure.
 The state components are stored in a cell-centered MultiFab with `NVAR` components.
-Additionnally, the perturbational pressure stored at the nodes is contained in a separate MultiFab.
+Additionally, the perturbational pressure stored at the nodes is contained in a separate MultiFab.
 Together with the cell-centered pressure gradient, the cell-centered divergence constraint and cell-centered transport properties, these MultiFabs are assembled into a `LevelData` struct.